opf/openproject/docs/user-guide/work-packages/share-work-packages/README.md

 # Share work packages

-Since the 13.1 it is possible to share work packages with users that are not members of a project or are not yet registered on your instance.
+It is possible to share work packages with users that are not members of a project or are not yet registered on your instance.
 In the latter case a user will need to register in order to view the work package.

 > **Note**: Sharing work packages with non-member is an Enterprise add-on and can only be used with [Enterprise cloud](../../../enterprise-guide/enterprise-cloud-guide/) or  [Enterprise on-premises](../../../enterprise-guide/enterprise-on-premises-guide/).
 An upgrade from the free community edition is easy and helps support OpenProject.